2017 Montana Legislature

 (i) it is an imitation of or is offered for sale under the name of another pesticide;

-(ii) its labeling bears any reference to registration under this chapter fails to bear the information required by this chapter;
+(ii) its labeling bears any reference to registration under this chapter fails to bear the NECESSARY information required by this chapter;

 (iii) the labeling accompanying it does not contain instructions for use necessary and, if complied with, adequate for the protection of the public that when followed provide adequate public protection;